rudolf1/brencher/frontend/UI.instructions.md

     to see clear error messages in the UI if a request fails or the backend returns an error, so I can quickly address problems.

-### Updated state of environment should be sent to server via websocket in cases
-- When I check or uncheck a branch
-- When I change the desired commit for a branch
-- When I change the default state

 ### Apply Changes Pattern
 - Changes are tracked locally and "Apply Changes" button appears when modifications are detected
 - Button submits all pending changes at once via websocket
 - Server state tracking prevents unnecessary updates

-### API Endpoints
-- `/api/commits/<env_id>/<branch_name>` - Fetch commit information for enhanced dropdown
-  - Returns HEAD commit details and recent branch commits
-  - Used to populate dropdown with commit author, message, and hash information